metrorailings/OwlBlog/content/posts/week-16-quick-insights.md

 Dean Lowry beasting against the Vikings and their rushing attack.

 This Vikings offensive line is just trash.
+More specifically, it's the interior that's awful.

 ***